RoboBreizh-RoboCup-Home/manager_pepper/README.md

 ```
 **If you want to use a ROS Noetic installation on the robot or on your computer**
 rostopic pub /pnp/planToExec std_msgs/String "data: 'stop'" --once

-# If you prefer to use a Docker container
-docker run --rm -it --net host --name deckard_ros_noetic ros:noetic rostopic pub /pnp/planToExec std_msgs/String "data: 'stop'" --once
 ```